Opel: World War II

-Opel automobile production ended in October 1940, after the company's American leadership had rejected an "invitation" to switch to munitions manufacture a few months earlier.
-In 1942 Opel switched to wartime production, making aircraft parts and tanks.
+While some sources indicate Opel automobile production ended in October 1940, after the company's American leadership rejected an "invitation" to switch to munitions manufacture a few months earlier, Opel continued to produce trucks throughout the war.
+The Opel Blitz was used in large numbers by the Wehrmacht on many fronts for various purposes, including servicing military transports.

 Truck manufacture continued at the Brandenburg plant, where the 3.6-liter Opel Blitz truck had been built since 1938.
 These 3 ST trucks were also built under license by Daimler-Benz in Mannheim.